 In 1912, Constance was the head of the local committee of the Girls’ Friendly Society, which aimed to give working class girls holidays at the seaside.
 The committee attempted to purchase the holiday home of Lloyd George (who was at that time Chancellor of the Exchequer).
 Lloyd George had advocated for better housing conditions for the working classes.
 However, local business owners signed a petition against her plans, and eventually Lloyd George himself refused to allow ‘such an institution’ to deprecate his property.

 During the 'Great War', Constance and Richard Greaves allowed their house to be used as a hospital for recuperating soldiers.
 The housekeeping and all the business of Wern Hospital was conducted by the Matron - Constance herself.
-Due to this volunteer work, her name is listed on a Roll of Honour that was originally on display in Bethel Chapel, Penmorfa.
-Constance Greaves continued to be involved with the Red Cross into the 1920s.
+Due to this volunteer work, she was made an MBE and her name is listed on a Roll of Honour that was originally on display in Bethel Chapel, Penmorfa.
+She continued to be involved with the Red Cross into the 1920s and was later awarded an OBE.

 Constance Greaves was recorded in the 1939 Register (a census taken on the outset of WW2) as a ‘Housewife’.
 She was buried at St Beuno’s in 1947.